-It is within this context of systemic environmental inequality and indeed environmental racism, that our commissioned walk with Maxwell Ayamba and Sheffield-based artist Jenson Grant took place.
-Maxwell and Jenson collaborated with ROSHNI Asian Women's Resource Centre.
-Established in 1992, the aim of ROSHNI is to 'advance the welfare and education of South Asian women in Sheffield'.
-Notable in the Centre's contextualisation of their aim is reference to the women's isolation, due to cultural re-adjustment, racial prejudice and urban deprivation.
+Women's Resource Centre.
+Established in 1992, the aim of ROSHNI is to 'advance the welfare and education of South Asian women in Sheffield'.^x Notable in the Centre's contextualisation of their aim is reference to the women's isolation, due to cultural readjustment, racial prejudice and urban deprivation.

 For this commission, Maxwell and Jenson developed a sci-art walking project to explore natural indicators of air pollution in and around Sheffield.
 Commencing while COVID-19 restrictions were still in place, Maxwell gave an online presentation about air pollution, including its potential impacts on health.
-This was followed by a face-to-face workshop introducing the OPAL tools which monitor air pollution, and in-person group walks to both inner city areas of Sheffield (Darnall and Sharrow) and to the Peak District (Longshaw Estate, purchased from the Duke of Rutland by the Sheffield Corporation in 1927 and now managed by the National Trust).
+This was followed by a face-to-face workshop introducing the OPAL tools which monitor air pollution,^{xi} and in-person group walks to both inner city areas of Sheffield (Darnell and Sharrow), and to the Peak District (Longshaw Estate, purchased from the Duke of Rutland by the Sheffield Corporation in 1927 and now managed by the National Trust).

-The OPAL tools offer a framework for measuring air pollution, with nitrogen-tolerant and nitrogen-sensitive lichen functioning as bioindicator systems.
-12 Supported by Jenson, the group used digital cameras and audio recorders to capture their experiences of walking together and being in both familiar and unfamiliar environments.
-(See Figures 3.1 and 3.2 below.)
-Jenson and Maxwell then collaborated with the women to digitally manipulate, edit and compile documentation, creating a collaborative multi-media record of their project comprising titles, audio-recordings, still photos and video.
+The OPAL tools offer a framework for measuring air pollution, with nitrogen-tolerant and nitrogen-sensitive lichen functioning as bioindicator systems.^{xii} Supported by Jenson, the group used digital cameras and audio recorders to capture their experiences of walking together and being in both familiar and unfamiliar environments.
+Jenson and Maxwell then collaborated with the women to digitally manipulate, edit and compile documentation, creating a collaborative multi-media record of their project comprising titles, audiorecordings, still photos and video.
 The artwork created by the women foregrounds the attentiveness of their walking, of getting to know an environment through careful looking (the artwork presents a rich collage of shadows, shapes, textures and longer views) and also walking's hapticity (hands feeling branches and cradling soft mosses).
-The conviviality and collaboration of the group walk is foregrounded in the work too, with a branch held by someone so that someone else can take a photo, playfulness captured in a spray of water, and an ensemble of women gathered atop a slab of granite, their stories visibly circulating among each other.
+The conviviality and collaboration of the group walk is foregrounded in the work too, with a branch held by someone so that someone else can take a photo, playfulness captured in a spray of water, and an ensemble of women gathered atop a slab of granite, their stories visibly circulating among each other (see Figs 3.1 and 3.2).
 The audio segments of the artwork relate the resonances of distant homes in strange(r) landscapes, bringing the latter closer and making them more familiar in the process - 'It brings back [a] memory of home', says one of the women.
 Words in English, such as 'plant', are given their Urdu and Punjabi equivalents, recentring and valuing the women's knowledge.
-We are shown the women enacting skills of scientific observation, using magnifying tools to identify lichen and determine pollution levels, with cameras and audio recorders in hand to document their experiences and, later, computers to create the collaborative artwork.
+We are shown the women enacting skills of scientific observation, using magnifying tools to identify lichen and determine pollution levels, with cameras and audio recorders in hand to document their experiences, and later, computers to create the collaborative artwork.
 Also brought into focus are their observations and insights on the different environments they walked, with the Longshaw Estate perceived as having fresher air than the urban environments in which they live: